willfindlay/honors-thesis/thesis/thesis.md

-In general, intrusion detection systems can either attempt to detect anomalies (i.e. mismatches in behavior when compared to normally observed patterns) or signature-based, which generally refers to matching known attack patterns to observed data [@kemmerer02; @vanoorschot19].
+In general, intrusion detection systems can either attempt to detect anomalies (i.e. mismatches in behavior when compared to normally observed patterns) or misuse-based, which generally refers to matching known attack patterns to observed data [@kemmerer02; @vanoorschot19].
-In general, anomaly-based approaches cover a wider variety of attacks while signature-based approaches tend to yield fewer false positives.
+In general, anomaly-based approaches cover a wider variety of attacks while misuse-based approaches tend to yield fewer false positives.
 Misuse-based approaches can also be further broken down into specification-based and signature-based, which deal in behavioral blacklists and whitelists respectively.
 A hybrid approach between any of these techniques is also possible.